ibm-cloud-docs/vmware-service/tutorials/vmwaas-ovftool.md

 Transfer Completed
 Completed successfully
 ```
-The result is a vApp within the {{site.data.keyword.vmware-service_short}} instance that can be started.
+The result is a vApp within the {{site.data.keyword.vcf-aas}} instance that can be started.